 Maybe it’s time to get the right message to the right people?
 If you’ve got customer data across various customer touch points, be that from your website or from your offline stores, you could be having that data work in tandem.
 Think about that for just a moment.
 You’ve got the data, let’s make use of it!

 How about encouraging your customers to return to your offline store where they’re statistically more likely to spend more?
 Or maybe cross-sell some complementary products online for an item that they purchased offline?
 That’s exactly what you can do once you combine your online and offline data.
 Things just got a whole lot realer.

 How to do it?

-Once you’ve got that single customer view, you can pick and choose when and where you’ll direct your email marketing offers during the customer’s lifecycle.
-In the example below, we’ll show you how you might go about connecting your marketing channels.
+Once you’ve got that single customer view, you can pick and choose when and where you’ll direct your email marketing offers during the customer’s journey.
+In the example below, we’ll show you how you might go about connecting different marketing channels.

 Connecting marketing channels – cross selling online & offline

-In the example above, our customer purchased a cotton print shirt for the summer in our offline store and after one day we send them a recommendation engine generated cross-sell offer for a panama straw hat to go with that shirt.
+In the example above, our customer purchased a cotton print shirt for the summer in our offline store.
+After one day we send them a recommendation engine generated cross-sell offer for a panama straw hat to go with that shirt.
 If they went ahead and purchased our recommended product from our cross-sell offer, we assign them points in our lead scoring system.
-If they didn’t go ahead and purchase our recommendation, we send them a voucher that they can use in our online store.
+If they didn’t go ahead and purchase our recommended product, we send them a voucher that they can use in our online store.

 Mortar up your clicks